 Connectivity has been a long-standing issue for the Arctic.
-For most remote areas in Alaska, not having access to reliable communication structure leaves communities unprepared to respond to emergencies, hinders communication, and stunts economic growth.
+For most remote areas in Alaska, not having access to a reliable communication structure leaves communities unprepared to respond to emergencies, hinders communication, and stunts economic growth.
 Quintillion, a leading provider of high-speed broadband networks based in Anchorage, Alaska, has pioneered efforts to connect the Arctic to the rest of the world by building the first and only submarine and terrestrial fiber optic cable network in the US Arctic.

 Installing fiber in harsh Arctic conditions is a true display of our team’s commitment to rural communities, dedication to innovation, and pure Alaskan grit.
 However, this is only one step one in our multi-phase, visionary plan to build an extensive submarine and terrestrial fiber optic cable network.